donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 For example, 30123456.01_pethag_003_002.
 If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

 #### 8.2.13	 Centre specific - DCC
-The researcher should specify the DCC project number.

-TBD: Remove above sentence (same reason as for the DCCN)?

 The researcher must organize the data files and directories according to the DCC standard: